Eimskip and Social Responsibility

 As a front-runner in the industry, Eimskip started to explore the use of new energy management technologies in 2005 with the intention of increasing the energy efficiency of its fleet.
 Energy management solutions in shipping were new at that time and the technology was in its infancy.
 Today, energy efficiency is an integrated part of the operation of the vessel fleet.
 Based on the positive results, Eimskip will continue focusing on improved energy efficiency and decreased environmental impact of its vessels.

 IMPROVE ENERGY EFFICIENCY OF THE COMPANY'S FLEET OF TRUCKS AND OTHER EQUIPMENT

-Eimskip owns a majority share in European Transport Services B.V., a trucking company located in the Netherlands that specializes in reefer container haulage with a fleet of 20 trucks.
+Eimskip owns a majority share in European Transport Services B.V., a trucking company located in the Netherlands that specializes in reefer container haulage with a fleet of approximately 20 trucks.
 The majority of these are equipped with a TRS system, an environmentally friendly transport refrigeration system where the engine of the truck provides power to the reefer container, resulting in much lower emissions than the conventional generators used to power reefer containers’ refrigeration equipment.

 Eimskip operates about 140 trucks in Iceland, which are connected to a monitoring system for improved energy efficiency.